tercenya/compendium/TEXT.md

 Using a library means you don't have to "invent" another way to call the API, process the JSON output, and return something useful.
 On the other hand, you'll need to read the library's documentation carefully, and you will be dependent on said library to some extent when it comes to capabilities and updates.

 Most of Riot's API is not so complicated that it requires a heavy investment in programming to build your own functions.
-Also, if your project is small, you are unlikely to require more than a handful of routes.
+Also, if your project is small, you are unlikely to require more than a handful of endpoints.
 Doing it yourself will also give you a better understanding of the Riot API and the various JSON payloads, at the expensive of having to figure out the details of the Riot API and its various JSON payloads.
-Luckily for you, we will walk through the most common routes in the Guides sections using both natively and using libraries, and you can choose the method that best suits your needs.
+Luckily for you, we will walk through the most common endpoints in the Guides sections using both natively and using libraries, and you can choose the method that best suits your needs.

 # Prerequisites